Saint Joseph's Church, Bukit Timah: Relocation and rebuilding (1901–2000)

 Christians of Saint Joseph's Church faced multiple problems such as secret societies, tigers, plantation failures, and a dwindling congregation.

 In the 1910s, the parish priests decided to plant a rubber plantation around the church and this helped to bring Christians back to the district.
 By the 1930s, Saint Joseph's Church had become a pilgrimage destination for Christians of Malaysia and Singapore.
 After the war, many families settled in the districts around the church, this was also the Baby Boom generation.

 When Father Joachim Teng (1911–1994) took over of Saint Joseph's Church in the 1950s, he tackled the overpopulation at the parish by beginning the process of rebuilding the church with no resources.
 One way that Teng raised money was by organising a food and fun fair at the parish every Feast Day, since then, it has become a church tradition.
 Teng also reared cattle within the church's compound to produce milk which he then sold for income.

 Teng finally completed the new Saint Joseph's Church in the early 1960s.
 Saint Joseph's Church was blessed on 30 August 1964 by then-Archbishop Michel Olçomendy.

 In 1991, the parish installed life-sized Stations of the Cross around the church's boundary – these have since become an important part to the church's devotional traditions.
 During the Season of Lent, Catholics would make a pilgrimage to the church to journey along these Stations.
 In 1995, the parish’s columbarium was opened and blessed by then-Archbishop Gregory Yong, this was followed by the building of a new parish hall in 1997.

 Saint Joseph's Church, Bukit Timah (2001–present)

 Mauduit's headstone, located in the Rosary Garden.

 On 1 May 2012, then-Archbishop Nicholas Chia consecrated the church.
 The church's Rosary Garden is another life-sized pilgrimage and devotion trail that was blessed on 25 March 2017 by Archbishop William Goh.
 Mauduit's headstone is also located in the garden.

 On 9 November 2024, a parish priest was stabbed by a Sinhalese man during a communion at the parish’s monthly children's mass.
+On 21 December 2025, a church volunteer was arrested for making a false bomb threat by placing an improvised bag that resembles a bomb.
+As a result of the hoax, church services were suspended for a day.